Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

 				// only at this point the file is deleted
 			}
 		} );
-		// at this point the file may still exists,
+		// at this point the file may still exist,
 		// not only that but our program can not terminate
 		// only after the unlink() callback is finished, the program can close }